yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-socpprogramming.md

 ![Result 1]({{ site.url }}/images/socpregression1.png){: .center-image }

-Interestingly, the result on the given corrupted training data is essentially the same.
+Interestingly, the result on the given corrupt training data is essentially the same.

 ````matlab
 clf